 Disclaimer: This post contains Amazon affiliate links to help our readers find the products used by us.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 What is ohitashi?

-Ohitashi (お浸し) is a simple side dish made with blanched vegetables that have been soaked in a dashi based sauce.
-Because of the short cooking time, the vegetables maintain their natural colour and texture whilst the sauce lightly flavours them and adds subtle umami.
+Ohitashi (お浸し) is a simple side dish made with blanched vegetables that have been soaked in a dashi-based sauce.
+Because of the short cooking time, the vegetables maintain their natural color and texture whilst the sauce lightly flavors them and adds subtle umami.

 While many Japanese people (including myself until recently!) believe ohitashi is simply the name of the dish, it’s actually the name of the type of preparation/cooking method!

 The name derived from the process of soaking food in dashi, but this process is often omitted these days.
 Simply boiling the vegetables and pouring soy sauce over them can also be called ohitashi.

 Funnily enough, in ancient times, ohitashi was known as “hitashimono” or “soaked things”.

 Documents from the Nara period (710-794) suggest that this method of preparation existed then, but the phrase “hitashimono” appears in a record from 1517.

 In the Edo period (1603-1868), there were also dishes using marine products such as abalone, sea cucumbers, and jellyfish as ingredients, but after the Meiji period (1868-1912), ohitashi made simply with vegetables and soy sauce became the mainstream.